-Park the car on firm, level and non-slippery ground away from traffic.
+- Park the car on firm, level and non-slippery ground away from traffic.
 Put the transmission in Park (automatic) or Reverse (manual).
-Apply the parking brake.
+Apply the parking brake. - 2.
+Turn on the hazard warning lights and turn the ignition switch to LOCK (0).
+Have all the passengers get out of the car while you change the tire.

-- Turn on the hazard warning lights and turn the ignition switch to LOCK (0).
-Have all the passengers get out of the car while you change the tire. - 3.
-Open the trunk.
-Raise the trunk floor by lifting up on the back edge. - The tools are in the tool box on the right side of the trunk.
+- 3. Open the trunk.
+Raise the trunk floor by lifting up on the back edge. - 4.
+Unscrew the wing bolt and take the spare tire out of its well. - 5.
+The tools are in the tool box on the right side of the trunk.
 Take the tools out of the tool box.

-- 5. Unscrew the wing bolt and take the spare tire out of its well. - 6.
-The jack is behind a cover in the right fender.
-Remove the cover by turning the handle counterclockwise, then pulling on the cover.
+6. The jack is behind a cover in the right fender.
+Remove the cover by turning the handle counterclock-wise, then pulling on the cover.